stonneau/hpp-rbprm-corba/README.md

 ##Example

-  To see the planner in action, two examples from our IJRR submission with HyQ are available.
+  To see the planner in action, two examples from our TRO paper with HyQ are available.
 Examples with HRP-2 are also provided, though they can only be executed if you have access to HRP-2 model.